TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 10/Proverbs 10.26.md

 ---

-As vinegar to the teeth, and as smoke to the eyes, So is the sluggard to them that send him.
+As vinegar to the teeth, and as smoke to the eyes, so is the sluggard to those who send him.